#CoachingHE organising commitee

 We aim to run the SDF Twitter chat once a month on a Friday from 12 to 1 pm.
 We take a break in the Summer and Christmas breaks.

-Dates for the next quarter in 2018:
+Dates for the next two quarters in 2019:

 How do I take part?